Overview of the process

 - A completed four-year graduation plan or a rationale for why the major is not included in the plan.

-- A chart indicating courses to be calculated in the major GPA.
+- A chart indicating which courses should be calculated in the major GPA.

 - The impact of the new program on the University Libraries, Information Technology Services, the Office of the Registrar, and other central offices that may be affected, with evidence that such offices have been consulted, if appropriate.